Northern Bobwhite Quail

 Northern Bobwhite Quail Habitat

-In the northern parts of their range, they depend on areas with brushy cover to keep the snow from ground level in the winter.
-Otherwise, their food sources would be covered entirely.
+In the northern parts of their range, they depend on areas with brushy cover to keep the snow from reaching ground level in the winter.
+Otherwise, their food sources would be completely covered.

 Food

-Bobwhites eat a lot of seeds from plants such as koaita or ragweed, and croton.
+Bobwhites eat many seeds from plants such as koaita, ragweed, and croton.
 As stated above, it’s crucial that these hyperproductive seed producers make up at least 50% of the plant mix within their habitat.

 They also consume a lot of insects.
 This is particularly true for hens and developing chicks.
 Hens need insects to provide the minerals such as calcium to produce healthy eggshells.
 On the other hand, as they grow, chicks need the extra protein that insects provide.